 Zapier Path Reaction 2: Send Email Through Gmail

 Click the plus sign again in your Zap to add another Zapier step.
 Select your App (Gmail) and Action Event (Send Email), and select your Gmail Account from which you will send the email.

 Customize your email options by choosing recipients

 Enter the Title and Body of your email.
 Dynamic values are available for inclusion here by clicking on the right-hand side menu of each bar.
-In this case, you can see the dynamic value from our Google Sheet that shows how many calls were received this week.
+So in this case, you can see the dynamic value from our Google Sheet that shows how many calls were received this week.

 Your report will change weekly as new data is sent from the VirtualPBX Zapier App into your Google Sheet.
-The second step of this Zap, where your Sheet cell is updated, ensures that the data Gmail grabs will reflect current statistics.
+So the second step of this Zap, where your Sheet cell is updated, ensures that the data Gmail grabs will reflect current statistics.